-DMAFB has completed Section 106 consultation with the Arizona State Historic Preservation Office (SHPO) and the Native American Tribes that are present under the airspace or claim cultural affinity to the region.
-The Arizona SHPO has concurred with the determination that no adverse effects on historic properties would occur.
-However, the Tohono O'odham Nation, which is located along the U.S./Mexico border east of the Organ Pipe Cactus National Monument, has established a Tribal Historic Preservation Officer (THPO), who has the overriding authority regarding cultural resources on the Nation.
-The THPO has indicated that there would be no impacts on surface or subsurface resources; DMAFB and the THPO met on 5 February 2015 and the THPO concurred with the determination of no adverse effect.
-No other tribes indicated that they had concerns regarding the proposed activities and many deferred to the Tohono O'odham (see Appendix D).
+14 DMAFB initiated Section 106 consultation with the Arizona State Historic Preservation Office 15 (SHPO) and the Native American Tribes that are present under the airspace or claim cultural 16 affinity to the region.
+The Arizona SHPO has concurred with the determination that no adverse 17 effects on historic properties would occur.
+However, the Tohono O'odham Nation, which is 18 located along the U.S./Mexico border east of the Organ Pipe Cactus National Monument, has 19 established a Tribal Historic Preservation Officer (THPO), who has the overriding authority 20 regarding cultural resources on the Nation.
+The THPO has indicated that there would be no 21 impacts on surface or subsurface resources but has requested a meeting with DMAFB and ACC 22 regarding the proposed overflights.
+DMAFB has committed to schedule the meeting prior to or

+- 1 during the public review period of this revised EA.
+No other tribes indicated that they had - 2 concerns regarding the proposed activities.